Measuring the results of your advertising

 Consider the message and how well it was expressed.
 If you used slogans, did they help make the point?
 For print and Internet, consider the effects of images, type size, white space, colour, and ad location.
 In broadcast, consider whether or not the voice of the person doing the ad or the music used may have had an effect.
 Check the effect of the length of broadcast ads.
 Did you get the best results with 10-second, 30-second, or 60-second ads?

-No business should count on finding a magic formula.
 There is no single formula that will ensure high response ads every time.
-Advertising changes.
-Therefore, you should watch the ads of others to see what changes are occurring.
-These days, it is especially important to note the changes in media used.
-The Internet and personal electronic devices have revolutionized the way you can reach consumers and target clients.
+Keep an eye on industry trends and competitors to see what changes are occurring, and what media are being used Social media, for example, has changed the way you can reach consumers and target clients.
 Continue to analyze your own ads, make small changes occasionally, and note any variations in response.

-Listen to what people say about your ads.
-In doing so, try to discover the mental framework within which any comment about your ad was made.
-Then try to find points that reinforce believability and a feeling that your product fulfills some customer wish or need.
+Listen to what people are saying about your ads.
+Try to find points that reinforce believability and a feeling that your product fulfills a specific customer wish or need.

 How do I measure the results of my Internet advertising?

-Business websites have become an important — if not essential — tool for marketing one's goods and services.
+Business websites have become an important tool for marketing one's goods and services.
 Similarly, placing ads on the Internet is becoming an increasingly effective way to promote a product or service since it targets people that are already interested in what you have to offer.

-You can measure the effectiveness of your Internet advertising by counting how many people have come to your website through each ad (your ads may vary by type and size, as well as by message, image, or layout).
-Let's call these channels by which a customer came to your site.
-Name each channel in a way that you can distinguish it from another, by inserting the variable component (colour scheme, image, placement, etc.).
+You can measure the effectiveness of your Internet advertising by counting how many people have come to your website via each ad (your ads may vary by type and size, as well as by message, image, and layout).
+Name each source (channel) in such a way that you can distinguish it from another, by inserting the variable component (colour scheme, image, placement, etc.) or by using campaign codes in the URLs of clickable messages.

 - Online marketing